nfiniteAI/display-controller/README.md

 ## Getting Started

-In order to control the Hubstairs display, you need a display to control.
+In order to control the Hubstairs Display, you need a display to control.
 There are a few ways to get a display:

 ### Pre-existing display